sdw-online/postgres-dwh/dwh_pipelines/L2_staging_layer/L2_staging_layer_approach.md

 - A program must log the events for the staging processes to a file and console
 - Data profiling metrics must be logged to a file and console to understand the staging data’s properties and structure

 ## Completion

-Once the acceptance criteria is 100% covered and satisfied, the staging layer’s tasks are officially completed.
+Once the acceptance criteria is 100% covered and satisfied by a series of acceptance tests by the end users, the staging layer’s tasks are officially completed.